By: Stan Popovich

 How You Can Be an Effective Leader

-2. Communicate on a regular basis: Start any discussion with what’s most important at hand, making sure that others understand the context of the conversation so that they can follow up with any questions.
+2. Communicate regularly: Start any discussion with what’s most important at hand, making sure that others understand the context of the conversation so that they can follow up with any questions.
 Communicate upfront about what you expect from your team.
 It is important that everyone is on the same wavelength.

 3. Learn to listen: Active listening helps build rapport and create stronger relationships.
 Be focused on what others are saying.
 Criticism doesn’t have to be negative and, when handled appropriately, it can have a positive impact on professional growth.